rescience-c/template/README.md

 The fonts are available for [download from Google Fonts](https://fonts.google.com/selection?selection.family=Roboto|Roboto+Condensed|Roboto+Mono|Roboto+Slab|Source+Code+Pro|Source+Serif+Pro&query=source+code+pro).

-A tool is available for the latex template that produces latex definitions from the metadata file.
+This repository includes a tool that produces latex definitions from the metadata file.
+It requires [Python 3](https://www.python.org/) and [PyYAML](https://pyyaml.org/).
 If you use another software, make sure that metadata and PDF are always synced.

 #### Usage